BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/Prepare_input_data.md

+### INITIAL INPUT: datasets from EHR database
+Necessary fields to include: Unique subject identifier, diagnosis codes, visit dates, visit type, demographic information This process starts with integrating multiple datasets in EHR database.
+Usually, EHR data is stored as a relational database.
+Different information are stored in different datasets.
+For example, demographic information in one dataset, diagnosis information in another dataset, etc. Hence, those pieces of useful information need to be pulled from different tables.

+For this screening tool, the essential information includes demographic (age, gender), visit/encounter date (start date and end date), diagnosis codes in each encounter/visit and encounter type.
+Therefore, the initial step is to locate the necessary information for later use.

 #### Step 1: Initial inclusion and exclusion
 * Step 1.1: Get the patient list
 Once datasets with all needed information are identified, these fields can be pulled together and the initial inclusion and exclusion criteria can be applied.